-by Mary Yohanan
+By Mary Yohanan

 Teaching toddlers to swim: Safety in water

-to eliminate this fear from your little ones, getting them swimming from an early age is the solution.
+Though children love playing with water, some fear putting their face in the water.
+If you want to eliminate this fear from your little ones, getting them swimming from an early age is the solution.
 Swim lessons allow your children to be safe in the water while having fun playing with the water.

+When looking for swimming lessons, try to find a pool that makes swimming more than just a lesson.
+There are several swimming toys like the water noodle, kickboards, diving kits, and so on.
+Make sure that your child wears a reusable swim diaper with elastic.
 This will keep the little ones free and comfortable while swimming and even the pool from getting dirty.
-Hygiene is very important, so it is better to take utmost precaution like giving your toddler a good shower after the lesson gets over.
+Hygiene is very important, so it is better to take utmost precautions like giving your toddler a good shower after the lesson gets over.